malva-ot/nomo/README.md

-nomo is concerned only with patterns that can be reproduced with perfo, so that a pattern only exists to the extent it can be consistently produced or consumed, and correlation exists only to the extent a pattern being correlated can be identified.
+nomo is concerned only with patterns that can be reproduced with perfo, so that a pattern only exists to the extent it can be consistently produced or consumed, and coherence exists only to the extent a pattern being correlated can be identified.

 ### A1.1 Pattern